OpenMusicKontrollers/mephisto.lv2/README.md

 Use it for one-off instruments/filters, prototyping, experimenting or glueing stuff together.

-*Note: needs a fairly recent libFAUST and/or bleeding edge GNU/Linux distribution*
+*Note: This is an early release, it may thus have rough edges and will need a fairly recent libFAUST and/or bleeding edge GNU/Linux distribution.*

 #### Build status